 Rocked by the Champions in a Rhapsody of the Sky.
-Montreux Trail Festival: MXSKY September 3, 2018 – Posted in: Ambassadors, Expert Advice, Blogs – Tags: Trail Running, Mizuno, Montreux Trail Festival, mxsky
+Montreux Trail Festival: MXSKY September 3, 2018 – Posted in: Latest News, Expert Advice, Blogs – Tags: Trail Running, Mizuno, Montreux Trail Festival, mxsky

 I am lucky enough to have been based in Europe for a fair portion of this year, and along the way I have been fortunate enough to have made a contact or two in the local running scene.
 It was one of these people who alerted me to the Montreux Trail Festival.
 Having never heard of Montreux, I instantly became intrigued; travelling and racing in new and exciting places is a big driver in the races I choose.
 I took one look at the event website and was in, then I researched the town and was astounded!